How to Think About Building AI Agents in Your Organisation

 Why am I reading or creating this?
 What am I actually trying to figure out?

-That question often reveals a task that AI can help accelerate or improve without needing to go to the full extent of building an agent from day one.
+That question often reveals a task that AI can help accelerate or improve, without going to the full extent of building an agent from day one.

-Building agents is exciting and we’ll be working with them every day soon enough.
-But it’s not the first step.
-It’s a milestone you work toward - and remember it’s just a technology, and for technology to be helpful it needs to first of all be useful.
+Building agents is exciting, and we'll all be working with them soon enough.
+But it's not the first step.
+It's a milestone you work toward.
+And remember, it's just a technology, and for technology to be helpful it first needs to be useful.
 Focus on the problems that matter, use the tools you already have, and build from there.